Two Truths and a Lie: A Review of Munich – The Edge of War

 The Lie: Chamberlain Wasn’t Appeasing Hitler to Buy Time For Britain

 The movie portrayed Chamberlain in a very revisionist way.
 Jeremy Irons did a great job portraying Chamberlain as a peace-seeking humanitarian who wanted to avoid war at all costs.
-In reality, Chamberlain was not a very favorable or likable man.
+In reality, Chamberlain was neither very favorable nor likable.
 He truly believed he could outsmart Hitler and failed to see Hitler for his true nature.

-Tossing the bit I did not like historically aside, the movie did a good job of bringing the Munich Conference to the screen.
+Tossing aside the bits I did not like historically, the movie did a good job of bringing the Munich Conference to the screen.
 If you like spy or espionage movies, you’ll probably like this film.

 Photo Credit: Reddit